 The Order of the Ancient Commoner recognizes an alum or friend of the college who has given significant support to the College or to the Alumni Association above and beyond his or her position or affiliation.

 The original Ancient Commoner, in the world of King’s lore, was an undergraduate student who, by choice, never graduated, and instead retreated to the cupola overlooking the quad.
 This student grew old and became the venerable guardian of all things King’s (lore, traditions, etc) and is also highly critical of King’s activities.
 Since the Ancient Commoner only looks favourably on those he considers to have made a significant contribution without regard for personal gain, the name of the award is apt.

-The Order of the Ancient Commoner will next be awarded in 2022/23, when we can celebrate again in person at Alumni Day.
+The 2020 recipients of The Order of the Ancient Commoner will receive their awards in 2022/23, when we can celebrate again in person at Alumni Day Weekend.

 The Ancient Commoner sits in the cupola overlooking the quad, self-isolating as he has done for years.
 The campus is empty these days but the old student who, according to lore climbed to his perch to keep a watchful eye on King’s and to guard its traditions, knows the spirit of the College is as vibrant as ever.
 And as he does every year when the spring flowers bloom in the quad he chooses up to three members of the world-wide King’s community to be inducted into the Order of the Ancient Commoner.
 They are people who go above and beyond to support King’s or the Alumni Association.

 With physical distancing it would have been easier for the Ancient Commoner to spot these three, but they would stand out in any crowd.